 If a student requires need-based financial aid, the student should complete the Free Application for Federal Student Aid (FAFSA), which is needed to be evaluated for federal and state need-based aid.
 This application should be completed after December 31, but preferably before March 1 for priority consideration for the upcoming academic year.
 The FAFSA should be completed in sufficient time to allow Baylor to receive the results no later than May 1, so that students will be notified of eligibility before invoices for fall charges are mailed.
-Baylor normally receives results of the FAFSA from the federal processor within two to three weeks.
-The deadline for completion of the aid application process is the last class day of the spring semester (or the fall semester if attending only in the fall.)
+Baylor normally receives results of the FAFSA from the federal processor within seven to ten business days from the date you file the form.
+The deadline for completion of the aid application process is April 15 of the spring semester (or November 15 if attending only in the fall.)
 Applicants who do not have all steps (including verification if selected) completed by these dates will not be awarded aid.

-Students who applied for assistance for the prior year will receive a PIN mailer from the federal processor late in the fall semester.
-(The PIN mailer is mailed directly to the students' permanent address by the Department of Education.)
-Students are encouraged to file the FAFSA on the web at www.fafsa. ed.gov for quicker processing time.
-Students interested in pursuing assistance for the summer sessions will be considered automatically once they have pre-registered for classes.
+Students interested in pursuing assistance for the summer sessions will be considered automatically once they have filed the FAFSA for the previous academic year and pre-registered for classes.
 Due to limited funding, scholarship assistance is not usually available for summer terms.
-Summer aid consists of Pell and SEOG grants for those who have eligibility, loans, and on-campus employment.
+Summer aid consists of federal grants for those who have eligibility, loans, and on-campus employment.

 To be eligible for financial aid, students must be making satisfactory academic progress as defined by Baylor University.
-A copy of the Statement of Satisfactory Academic Progress is provided with the award announcement to each recipient of federal and/or state aid programs.
+The Statement of Satisfactory Academic Progress available on the web at www.baylor.edu/sfs.
 In addition, academic scholarships may have specific requirements above these minimum standards.

-Students who consider dropping hours should contact the Office of Academic Scholarships and Financial Aid prior to dropping the hours to determine the effect on scholarship and financial aid eligibility.
+Students who consider dropping hours should contact the Student Financial Aid Office prior to dropping the hours to determine the effect on scholarship and financial aid eligibility.
 A reduction in hours may result in an adjustment to the aid package and may also affect satisfactory academic progress.
-It is the responsibility of the student to notify this office of any reduction in hours and reimburse the University for financial assistance received but not earned.
+It is the responsibility of the student to notify this office of any reduction in hours.

 Some students may receive financial aid packaged together from several sources, which may include state or federal grants, a scholarship, part-time employment and/or loans.
-Because many awards in the student financial aid programs are funded by the federal and state government, the Office of Baylor Academic Scholarships and Financial Aid must abide by established laws and guidelines when processing a student's application.
+Because many awards in the student financial aid programs are funded by the federal and state government, the Student Financial Aid Office must abide by established laws and guidelines when processing a student's application.